 The proposed project will not obstruct or adversely impact access to a public recreation resource (Hollywood Beach).
-The nearest vertical access to the beach is located approximately 96 feet to the southeast of the subject property.
+The nearest vertical access to the beach is located immediately north of the subject property.
 The proposed single-family dwelling will not extend beyond the boundaries of the subject property, such that it would impede any horizontal public access routes.
-There are developed parking facilities one-quarter of a mile south of the site.
+There are developed parking facilities 250 feet to the east of the project site adjacent to Channel Islands Harbor along with additional parking facilities owned by the City of Oxnard located one mile to the north.
 Therefore, the proposed development will not interfere with the public's right of access to the sea and will not require development of new dedicated accessways to the public beach.